IICRC WRT - Water Damage Restoration Technician Course

 The water damage restoration class is great for anyone in the restoration, cleaning and insurance repair industries.
 Contractors, insurance professionals, TPA’s, property management, facilities engineers, restoration technicians, project managers and anyone can take this WRT class to become confident in their ability to understand the restorative drying process!

-The WRT class, offered in-person or online live-stream, is technical course that will give students the understanding of how to properly and efficiently dry out a building with water damage.
+The class, offered in-person or online live-stream, is technical course that will give students the understanding of how to properly and efficiently dry out a building with water damage.
 This course covers how to determine what building materials can be saved and dried and what needs to be removed and replaced, level of contamination in water, potential rate of evaporation, how to determine equipment needs, psychrometry, moisture meters and much more.

-Why take the IICRC WRT class with LearnToRestore.com?
+Take the IICRC WRT class with LearnToRestore.com